 Have you ever been in a cold room and seen the sun shining outside?
 Even in winter we receive sunlight which can be used to heat a cold room.
 This project is designed to give you ideas for your room heater.

-This project uses the technique commonly known as passive solar design if you are interested in learning more about passive solar design visit your local library, lots of books have been written to encourage people to build houses and buildings that effectively utilise the sun's energy and save on non-renewable resources.
+If you are interested in learning more about passive solar design.
+Visit your local library, lots of books have been written to encourage people to build houses and buildings that effectively utilise the sun's energy and save on non-renewable resources.

 Solar Main Page